U220053/Personal-Tech-Project-Ideas/README.md

-# Personal Tech Project Ideas
+# 👩‍💻Personal Tech Project Ideas🧑‍💻

 # Introduction:
 ### Hello everyone👋, Hope all are doing well.
 Welcome to this repository, this repository is for gaining project ideas.